2i2c-org/infrastructure/docs/hub-deployment-guide/new-cluster/aws.md

+(new-cluster:aws)=
 # New Kubernetes cluster on AWS

-We use [eksctl](https://eksctl.io/) to provision our k8s clusters on AWS.
+We use [eksctl](https://eksctl.io/) to provision our k8s clusters on AWS and terraform to provision supporting infrastructure, such as storage buckets.

-## Install needed tools locally
+## Install required tools locally

-1. Follow the instructions outlined in [Set up and use the the deployment scripts locally](hubs:manual-deploy) to set up the local environment and prepare `sops` to encrypt and decrypt files.
+1. Follow the instructions outlined in [](hubs:manual-deploy) to set up the local environment and prepare `sops` to encrypt and decrypt files.

 2. Install the `awscli` tool (you can use pip or conda to install it in the